a man wondering

-We want to make sure our trekkers are lined up for summit success, and a big part of that means climbing in optimal weather conditions.
+We want to make sure Thomson trekkers are lined up for summit success, and a big part of that means climbing in optimal weather conditions.
 So, when should you climb Kili?

 Though there’s not one “best month” to climb Kili, there are general guidelines we encourage our guests to follow:

-• December – March: Warmer with a chance of rain or snow
+• checkmark icon December – March: Warmer with a chance of rain or snow

 The mountain’s immense height means its weather patterns don’t track 100% with the rest of Tanzania.
 No matter when you climb, it will be warm in the foothills and freezing at the summit.
 There could be rain or snow on the mountain any time of year, or it could be sunny the whole way up, regardless of when you set out.